$d$-pleated surfaces and their shear-bend coordinates: Preliminaries

-A pair of flags $F_1,F_2\in\Fc(\Kb^d)$ are \emph{transverse} if $F_1^j+F_2^{d-j}=\Kb^d$ for all $j\in\{1,\dots,d-1\}$.
-For any integer $m\geq 2$, we say that a collection of $m$ flags $F_1,\dots,F_m\in\mathcal F(\Kb^d)$ is in \emph{general position} if
+A pair of flags $F_1,F_2\in\mathcal{F}(\mathbb{K}^d)$ are \emph{transverse} if $F_1^j+F_2^{d-j}=\mathbb{K}^d$ for all $j\in\{1,\dots,d-1\}$.
+For any integer $m\geq 2$, we say that a collection of $m$ flags $F_1,\dots,F_m\in\mathcal F(\mathbb{K}^d)$ is in \emph{general position} if

-for any positive integers $k_1,\dots,k_m$ such that $k_1 +\cdots + k_m = d$.
-Denote the set of $m$-tuples of flags in general position by $\mathcal F(\Kb^d)^{(m)}$.
-Note that an $m$-tuple of flags that is in general position is not necessarily pairwise transverse.
-However, when $m>2$, an $m$-tuple of flags which is pairwise transverse is not necessarily in general position.
+for any non-negative integers $k_1,\dots,k_m$ such that $k_1 +\cdots + k_m = d$.
+Denote the set of $m$--tuples of flags in general position by $\mathcal F(\mathbb{K}^d)^{(m)}$.
+Note that an $m$--tuple of flags that is in general position is necessarily pairwise transverse.
+However, when $m>2$, an $m$--tuple of flags which is pairwise transverse is not necessarily in general position.

 We may extend these notions to flag maps.